Jesus eats with sinners and tax-collectors

 This narrative is told in Matthew 9:10–17, Mark 2:15–22, and Luke 5:29–39.
 The Pharisees rebuke Jesus for eating with sinners, to which Jesus responds, "It is not the healthy who need a doctor, but the sick."

 Jesus shows mercy as opposed to self-righteous judgment.
 The narrative occurs directly after the Calling of Matthew.

 Narrative

 While Jesus was having dinner at Matthew’s house, many tax collectors and sinners came and ate with him and his disciples.
 When the Pharisees saw this, they asked his disciples, “Why does your teacher eat with tax collectors and sinners?”

 On hearing this, Jesus said, “It is not the healthy who need a doctor, but the sick.
 But go and learn what this means: ‘I desire mercy, not sacrifice.’
 For I have not come to call the righteous, but sinners.”
-This shows the fact that Jesus loves everyone, even sinners and is willing to forgive anyone.